Monkeystation/photanol-com/src/pages/index.md

         * good reporting and writing skills in English;

-        * available for a minimum of 6 months.
+        * ideally start before the end of the year or in January 2024, available for a minimum of 6 months.

         **What we have to offer:**

         * a young and international team of ambitious researchers welcoming you in their team;

         * exciting work environment in modern office and brand-new labs at Amsterdam Science Park;